virtual-labs/exp-basic-logic-gates-iitr/README.md

-## Introduction
+# Introduction

 <b>Discipline | <b>Electronics and Communication Engineering
 :--|:--|
 <b> Lab | <b> Analog and Digital Electronics-I
-<b> Experiment|     <b> To study basic logic ICs and verify their truth tables.
+<b> Experiment|     <b> Application of basic logic gates in fire and burglar alarms.
 ### About the Experiment

-Fill a brief description of this experiment here
+To study the application of basic logic gates in:
+(i) Fire alarm system
+(ii) Burglar alarm system

 <b>Name of Developer | <b> Prof RS Anand
 :--|:--|